Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
-Once a team is deleted
+Once a team is deleted, all of its resources and data will be permanently deleted.
+Before deleting this team, please download any data or information regarding this team that you wish to retain.
 </td>
 </tr>
 <tr><td align="left" >
-Once your account is deleted
+Once your account is deleted, all of its resources and data will be permanently deleted.
+Before deleting your account, please download any data or information that you wish to retain.
 </td>
 </tr>
 <tr><td align="left" >